chrisshayan/intelligent-banking-employee-browser/README.md

 ## License

-PROPRIETARY - Banking Internal Use Only
+PROPRIETARY - Backbase Internal Use Only

 ## Support